-In case it is estimated - given the current traffic situation - that enough spare capacity is available and that producing a new ad-hoc train path will not impact on trains for which capacity had already been granted, the ad-hoc train path may also be allocated to an applicant has not cancelled a path they had previously been granted to him.
+In the event that the constructor of ad-hoc trains, given the current traffic situation, assesses that enough spare capacity is available and the introduction of a new ad-hoc train path will not impact on trains for which capacity had already been granted, the ad-hoc train path may also be allocated to an applicant has not cancelled a path they had previously been granted to him.
 The requirement to have previously cancelled a train path for which capacity had already been granted does not apply also when ad-hoc capacity is requested to clear the tracks following a Force Majeure event or for engineering access to the network such as for renewals and enhancements (in order to deliver material to and from the site).